ONENESS FEST: RULES & REGULATIONS

 ONENESS FEST is a festival which functions because all participants/community members commit to a common set of behavioral guidelines and work toward a safe and harmonious atmosphere.

-The campground will be open for check-in arrivals 2:22pm-10pm on opening night Friday, June 20th and again 7am-10pm on Saturday, June 21nd.
+The campground will be open for check-in/arrivals: VIP and Vendor Ticket holders from 4:44pm - 10pm on Thursday, June 4th.
+And, General Admission Ticket holders from 2:22pm-10pm on opening night Friday, June 5th.
 Please be mindful of your fellow campers, and arrive with enough time to set up your tent before the activities begin.

 You will need to present your ticket/gate pass(es) included in your registration confirmation email to the gatekeeper on duty when you arrive in order to gain admittance to the festival.
 Everyone in your vehicle must be listed on a ticket/gate pass.
 For increased security for our festival attendees, we also require that each adult SHOW A PHOTO ID at the gate along with their ticket/gate pass.